Sarah Dawnis creating knit/crochet designs and accessories

 This level also includes the rewards from the Featured Pattern Subscriber, and Inspiration Gatherer, as well.

 So, for those who already know me, thank you -so- much for your support and visiting my Patreon!
 And for those who don't know me yet, I'm Sarah Dawn, of Sarah Dawn's Designs!
-I'm a knitwear designer, knitter, and knitting teacher.
-I also do crochet design as well, and have released my first crochet pattern for free over on Ravelry!
+I'm a knitwear designer, knitter, and knitting teacher, and I do crochet designs and classes as well!

 I specialize in accessible and inclusive patterns.
 All of my designs either have multiple sizes, or have detailed instructions on how to adapt it for multiple sizes and/or body types.
-And I’m currently working to update my current pattern library with large print/screen-reader friendly pdfs.
+And I’m currently working to update my older pattern library with additional sizes and large print/screen-reader friendly pdfs.

 In addition, I've started the process of translating my pattern library into other non-English languages; starting with Welsh!
 My Welsh, right now, is only conversational, and not up to the more technical grammar demands, but, I'm continuing to learn, and it's a long-term goal.